-In this azure tutorial, we will discuss how to fix the error, Error CS1061 ‘IConfigurationBuilder’ does not contain a definition for ‘AddEnvironmentVariables’.
-This error I got while working with Azure function to access the app settings using the Visual Studio.
+In this Azure tutorial, we will discuss how to fix the error.
+Configurationbuilder does not contain a definition for addenvironmentvariables.
+I got it while working with the Azure function to access the app settings using Visual Studio.

 Table of Contents